Callum Dunphy

-Callum Dunphy is a Canadian actor originally from Nova Scotia.
+Callum Dunphy is a Canadian actor and writer, originally from Nova Scotia.
+He's known for his recurring roles in the television series Sex & Violence (2015–17), Forgive Me Web Confessions (2016), and his lead roles in the drama film Splinters (2018), and in the OUTtv original series Cam Boy (2021–present).

+Career

 He is most noted for his recurring role as Finn in the television series Sex & Violence, for which he was a Canadian Screen Award nominee for Best Supporting Actor in a Dramatic Series at the 4th Canadian Screen Awards in 2016.

-He has also appeared in the television series Forgive Me and Cam Boy, the web series I Am Syd Stone, and the films Splinters, Stage Mother and Wildhood.
-He received a nomination for Best Actor from the Nova Scotia chapter of the ACTRA Awards in 2019 for Splinters.
+He has also appeared in the television series Forgive Me and the web series I Am Syd Stone, and the films Stage Mother, Wildhood and Splinters, the latter earned him a nomination for Outstanding Male Actor in a Leading Role from the Nova Scotia chapter of the ACTRA Awards in 2019.

+Currently, Dunphy stars as Aston, a broke broadway actor who turns into a sex worker during a global pandemic in the LGBTQ+ themed series Cam Boy from OUTtv.